 Blue Jeans & Brown Clay

-Artists and Designers at the JB Blunk House
+Artists and Designers at the J B Blunk house, curated by Mariah Nielson

 I consider this whole place - house, studio, fruit trees, vegetable garden and chickens - one big sculpture.